 In each case I tried to think about the things that would contribute to a secure environment, and to do so you must accomplish both verticals.

-So to ascertain a secure environment from an Access perspective this is the advise to users:
+So to ascertain a secure environment from an Access perspective this is the advice to users:

 - Leverage a server web application firewall (WAF)